-The NHS Staff Survey is carried out annually across England to capture staff views of their experience at work and of NHS services.
+The NHS Staff Survey takes place annually across England to find out staff views of their experience at work and of NHS services.

-The most recent national staff survey was undertaken in autumn 2017 and completed by more than 5,300 Trust staff.
+The most recent national staff survey was undertaken in autumn 2020 and completed by 7,272 Trust staff.

 How are we doing?

-The results of the 2017 NHS Staff Survey show that 88% of staff at Guy’s and St Thomas’ feel "satisfied with the quality of work and care that they are able to deliver".
-This is among the best scores for combined acute and community hospital trusts in England and compares to a national average of 69%.
+The results of the 2020 NHS Staff Survey show that 90% of our staff feel "satisfied with the standard of care provided by the organisation" and would recommend the Trust to their friends/relatives.
+This is well above the national average of 74% for combined acute and community hospital trusts in England.

 In particular, we scored well for:

-- staff recommending the Trust as a place to work – 78% compared to the national average of 59%.
-This is the highest score for any combined acute and community trust
+- staff recommending us as a place to work – 81% compared to the national average of 67%

-- staff engagement – we received a score of 3.99 (on a scale of 1-5) compared to the national average of 3.78.
-This is the highest score for any combined acute and community trust.
+- staff engagement – we achieved the top score of 7.5 (on a scale of 0-10) compared to the national average of 7.0.